 - the name, titles, and addresses of each of the adviser’s covered, associates;

 - all government entities that the adviser has provided investment advisory services to in the past five years;

 - all political contributions made by the adviser and its covered associates to a government official or candidate, and contributions or payments to state or local political parties and to PACs; and

 - the names and business addresses of each regulated person to whom the adviser provides or agrees to provide, directly or indirectly, payment to solicit a government entity on its behalf.

-Compliance efforts, therefore, are not just important – they are the only way to both prevent inadvertent violations, and to ensure business relationships with state and municipal clients are not disrupted.
-For further information about this, or other related topics, please contact us at (619) 278-0020 or at firstname.lastname@example.org.
+Compliance efforts, therefore, are not just important – they are the only way to both prevent inadvertent violations and ensure business relationships with state and municipal clients are not disrupted.
+For further information about this, or other related topics, please contact us at (619) 278-0020 to schedule a consultation.